NVIDIA/Fuser/doc/reading/tma-modeling-in-depth.md

                     ga[gmem_idx] = sa[smem_idx]
 ```

+TMA has the following properties:

+**Theorem 1:** TMA provides weak correctness.

+**Proof:** From CodeBlock 1, we see that TMA automatically predicates global memory access so we are sure there is no out-of-bound memory accesses.
+We do not care about the value in out-of-bound area in weak correctness. □

 ## Indivisible boxing split

-Note to reader: please refer to ["Divisibility of Split"](../reading/divisibility-of-split.md) for the definition of weak and strong correctness.

-**Theorem 1:** TMA provides weak correctness.

-**Proof:** Because TMA automatically predicates global memory access, we are sure there is no out-of-bound memory accesses.
-We do not care about the value in out-of-bound area in weak correctness. $\qedsymbol{}$

-**Theorem 1:** TMA provides weak correctness.

 As we see in ["Divisibility of Split"](../reading/divisibility-of-split.md),
 when we indivisibly split an IterDomain, we will need to predicate the IterDomain being split.